PayneJoe/SDC/CarND-Advanced-Lane-Lines/writeup.md

 I take the calibration1.jpg as a example to demonstrate distortion-corrected image:

 ![example of calibrated image](output_images/calibration1.jpg)

+Note:

+The script `Pipeline (test images)` *had already* tried to fix all of these images with function `undistortion`, but it seems not working well on all of these image in `camera_cal` folder, *remember checking that script*.
+I might need more specific suggestions about that.

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.